adhanif/Ecommerce-ADN/README.md

 - **Find a single product:** Retrieves details for a specific product.
 - **Filter by categories:** Allows users to filter products by categories.
 - **Sort products by price:** Enables sorting of products based on price.
-- **CRUD operations:** Admin users can create, update, and delete products.
+- **CRUD operations:** Admin can create, update, and delete products.

 ### User Reducer